 Rochelle Public Access Area is a fishing and waterfowl hunting area located along the North Platte River, about five miles east of Sinclair, WY.
 The area is close to Interstate 80, offering quick and easy access from the freeway.
 Camping is permitted here, albeit only for a maximum of 5 days.
 Rochelle is one of the few free camping options in Wyoming so close to I-80.
 There are no amenities here, just beautiful views of the North Platte River.
 You can fish here if you remember to bring your poles.

-Rochelle Public Access Area, Camping, Wyoming
+Camping at Rochelle Public Access Area

 The Wyoming Game and Fish Department offers several “public access areas”, and many of these areas permit camping.
 Rochelle Public Access Area is popular because it’s located right off Interstate 80, about 15 miles east of Rawlins, WY.